hsyodyssey/hsyodyssey.github.io/about.md

 [[bio]](https://home.cse.ust.hk/~shanaj/)

+- I am Tech Lead and Junior Partner at ABCDE Capital.
 - I'm a Ph.D. student at HKUST, CSE.
 - I like to explore the operating principles of complex systems and potential optimization spots, such as database systems, blockchain execution layers.
 - I participated in the development of Scroll's Sequencer.
-- I am a technical Consultant at ABCDE Capital.
 - I was a white hat (Certified by Wooyun).